+How to Access Email Address

+First Initial/Middle Initial/Last

+Email Name/last two digits of Student ID

+@rangers.nwosu.edu

-How to Access Email Address Email First Initial/Middle Initial/Last Name/last two digits of Student ID @rangers.nwosu.edu Password word The first-time log on the password will be Student ID Number (do not include dashes)
+Password The first-time log on password will be

+a temporary password.
+All lowercase:

+your first initial, last initial, eight-digit

+date of birth, exclamation mark.